-Patients with APLS are followed up as "risk aversion" in gynecologist / obstetrician and hematologist (blood disorders) and / or rheumatoid arthritis (if also SLE, Sjögren's syndrome or other rheumatic disease) cooperate.
-When APL antibody is present without special disease, the need for action is considered individually.
+Patients with APLS are followed up as «risk pregnancies» where gynecologist / obstetrician and hematologist (blood diseases) and / or rheumatologist (if also SLE, Sjögren's syndrome or other rheumatic disease) cooperates.
+When APL antibody is present without special disease, the need for action is assessed individually.

-- About one in three with SLE has "secondary" APLS with associated risk factors
+- Approximately one in three with SLE has "secondary" APLS with associated risk factors

-- Lupus anticoagulant, cardiolipin antibody and beta-2 glycoprotein increase the risk of thrombosis and complications related to pregnancy
+- Lupus anticoagulant, cardiolipin antibody and beta-2 glycoprotein increase the risk of blood clots (thrombosis) and complications related to pregnancy

 - Those with high levels of antibodies, especially lupus anticoagulants or the presence of all three antibodies (triple positive) are most exposed

 - High levels of IgG antibodies are considered to be of greater importance than IgM levels and high levels are worse than low levels

 Risk of blood clot (Thromboembolism) is increased in pregnancy and in the weeks after birth.
 The pregnant woman may have blood clots (thromboembolisms) such as deep vein thrombosis (DVT), pulmonary embolism or stroke.
 The fetus may be affected by blood clots in the placenta (placenta) and thus increased risk of abortion or death.